-Welcome to the home page of St. Aidan’s College Boat Club, one of the leading college boat clubs from the University of Durham.
-My name is Tom, a second year Economics student, Captain of the Boat Club and member of the college 1st VIII.
+Welcome to the homepage of St. Aidan’s College Boat Club (SACBC).
+We are one of the most successful College boat clubs at the University of Durham.
+My name is Christian, a final year Geologist and for the 2016/17 season Captain of the Boat Club.

-St. Aidan’s Boat Club encourages anyone interested in joining the club, whether as an experienced or inexperienced rower, to get involved, either by contacting myself or visiting our stand and signing up in the college Fresher’s Fair that takes place during Fresher’s Week.
+If you are interested in joining the club, whether as an experienced rower or a complete novice, get in contact.
+You are welcome to sign up at any point within the academic year and can speak to myself or visit our stand at the college Fresher’s Fair.
 For further information, please look at the ‘Joining’ section of this website.